hloop132/code-quiz/README.md

-# project-four-hw
+# Code Quiz

+## Description
-a fun quiz
+a fun quiz with fun facts

+## Instructions
 Getting Started
 click start button
 play quiz
-answer a question wrong lose 10 seconds if you beat thre timer that is you score at the end enter your initials in the box to keep your high score then you can play the game again or clear your high score
+answer a question wrong lose 10 seconds if you beat the timer that is you score at the end enter your initials in the box to keep your high score then you can play the game again or clear your high score

-my motivatiation for this project was to learn how to use html, css, and javascript together

-i built this project to learn coding

-what i solved during this is a better understanding for functions, an dhow to work out bugs better

-Authors
+## Authors
-heather loop
+Heather Loop

-License
+## License
 This project is licensed

-Acknowledgments
+## Acknowledgments
-thank you to everyone who helped me and myself for trying to get through this
+Hanna Folk, Brett, Louis